WesleyBSa/Golang-FlagDir/README.md

 ![Go Gopher](https://golang.org/doc/gopher/frontpage.png)

-GoDirManager is a simple tool in Go that allows creating directories with user-defined names using command-line flags.
+Golang-FlagDir is a simple tool in Go that allows creating directories with user-defined names using command-line flags.
 Ideal for automating folder organization with dynamic names.

 ## Features